sgoldenlab/simba/docs/unsupervised_classification.md

 Once everything has been imported, you can begin the pre-processing by clicking the ```Generate/save dataset``` button.

->**Note:** This step may take a few minutes to process all of the machine results depending on the length and number of datasets in the folder.
+>**Note:** This step may take up to several minutes to process all of the machine results depending on the length and number of datasets in the folder.
 Once everything has been processed you will see the .pkl file

 Once everything has been processed, you will observe that a new folder labeled 'create_dataset' has been saved in your project folder, and inside the 'create_dataset' folder, there will be a single .pkl file saved under the name of the classifier you inputted, such as "Attack.pkl".
 The .pkl file is a serialized object file that can be read in and deserialized in future steps to use in our classification, and is mainly used for storage efficiency.
 It cannot be opened on its own like you would a .csv file.